material-components/material-components-ios/howto/tutorial/README.md

 Whether new or legacy, storyboard or code, Swift or Objective C, it's easy to use Material Components in your app.

-This tutorial will teach you how to link Material Components to an application, use a material collection view, and add an expandable header to the top of your controller.
+This tutorial will teach you how to link Material Components to an application, use a Material collection view, and add an expandable header to the top of your controller.

 When you're done, you'll have an app that looks like this: